 This Ordinance is adopted by Resolution #10-0825-292, which repeals all previous versions of the Board of Directors Act of 2005, Ordinance #05-800-03 effective thirty (30) days from the date of adoption, and replaces that Act with this Ordinance #10-800-03.

-Resolution #10-0915-310, which adopted amendments on an emergency basis to clarify the terms of office for members of the Interim Board of Directors, the First Board of Directors, and all subsequent Boards of Directors appointed in accordance with the provisions of this Ordinance.
+Resolution #10-0915-310, which adopted amendments on an emergency basis to clarify the terms of office for members of the Board of Directors, the First Board of Directors, and all subsequent Boards of Directors appointed in accordance with the provisions of this Ordinance.

 Resolution #10-0922-318, which adopted amendments on an emergency basis to eliminate provisions of this Ordinance that required an Elected Official to establish a quorum for the Board of Directors to conduct business.